Red Scare: First Red Scare (1917–1920)

-Initially, the press praised the raids; The Washington Post stated: "There is no time to waste on hairsplitting over [the] infringement of liberty", and The New York Times wrote that the injuries inflicted upon the arrested were "souvenirs of the new attitude of aggressiveness which had been assumed by the Federal agents against Reds and suspected-Reds".
+Initially, the press praised the raids; The Washington Post stated: "There is no time to waste on hairsplitting over [the] infringement of liberty", and The New York Times wrote that the injuries inflicted upon the arrested were "souvenirs of the new attitude of aggressiveness which had been assumed by the Federal agents against Reds and suspected Reds".
 In the event, twelve publicly prominent lawyers characterized the Palmer Raids as unconstitutional.
 The critics included future Supreme Court Justice Felix Frankfurter, who published Report Upon the Illegal Practices of the United States Department of Justice, documenting systematic violations of the Fourth, Fifth, Sixth, and Eighth Amendments to the U.S. Constitution via Palmer-authorized "illegal acts" and "wanton violence".
 Defensively, Palmer then warned that a government-deposing left-wing revolution would begin on 1 May 1920—May Day, the International Workers' Day.
 When it failed to happen, he was ridiculed and lost much credibility.
 Strengthening the legal criticism of Palmer was that fewer than 600 deportations were substantiated with evidence, out of the thousands of resident aliens arrested and deported.
 In July 1920, Palmer's once-promising Democratic Party bid for the U.S. presidency failed.
-Wall Street was bombed on September 16, 1920, near Federal Hall National Memorial and the JP Morgan Bank.
+Wall Street was bombed on 16 September 1920, near Federal Hall National Memorial and the JP Morgan Bank.
 Although both anarchists and communists were suspected as being responsible for the bombing, ultimately no individuals were indicted for the bombing, in which 38 died and 141 were injured.

 In 1919–20, several states enacted "criminal syndicalism" laws outlawing advocacy of violence in effecting and securing social change.
 The restrictions included limitations on free speech.
 Passage of these laws, in turn, provoked aggressive police investigation of the accused persons, their jailing, and deportation for being suspected of being either communist or left-wing.
 Regardless of ideological gradation, the Red Scare did not distinguish between communism, anarchism, socialism, or social democracy.
 This aggressive crackdown on certain ideologies resulted in many Supreme Court cases over free speech.
-In the 1919 case of Schenk v.
+In the 1919 case of Schenck v.
 United States, the Supreme Court, introducing the clear-and-present-danger test, effectively deemed the Espionage Act of 1917 and the Sedition Act of 1918 constitutional.